whofman/archpi/README.md

-# archpi
+# ArchPi

-Arch Linux on Raspberry Pi 2
+ArchPi is an ArchLinux server on a Raspberry Pi 2 with the followind components installed:

+- Python 3.4
+- PyGreen server
+- Skeleton, Mako
+- nginx

+To be continued